Organized January 8, 1895

 Article XV – Funds of the Society

 Section 2.
-All funds of the society are to be deposited into institutions whose accounts are insured by the FDIC.
+All funds of the Society are to be deposited into institutions whose accounts are insured by either the FDIC or the NCUA.

 Section 3.
-Each account of the society’s funds shall have at least two members authorized to make withdrawals on the institution’s signature card.
+Each account of the Society’s funds shall have two members authorized to make withdrawals on the institution’s signature card.
+The primary signer shall be the Treasurer and the secondary signer shall be the President.

 Article XVI – Non-Profit Status